-I like to buy this type of spray bottle from Dollar Tree or in bulk online.
+I like to buy this type of spray bottle from Dollar Tree, Walmart, or in bulk online.
 I regularly disinfect my toilet spray bottle but it is also a good idea to replace it every once in a while.
+Bathrooms are germy.

-First, fill your spray bottle with about 5 oz of distilled water (or two thirds full).
+First, fill your spray bottle approximately 2/3 full with distilled water.

 Second, add the remaining ingredients.
+(See materials list above) for exact amounts.)
 Cap the bottle and shake it.
 Based on the body wash you use, you can add more water if it is too soapy or foamy.

 Simply moisten toilet paper with the sprayer nozzle on the mist setting.
 Wipe as normal.

 I hang mine from the toilet paper holder.
 We use a toilet paper stand holder because the kids can’t reach the toilet paper holder on the far wall.